 When you are finding the perfect amplified phone to buy, you will need to consider your degree of hearing loss, so that the product you purchase has the clearest quality.
-The best way to find your degree of hearing loss is by taking a hearing exam, but you can also follow this simple guideline provided by Hear-It.org:
+The best way to find your degree of hearing loss is by getting a comprehensive hearing evaluation:

 Mild hearing loss: If you have mild hearing loss, you probably have trouble picking up every word in a conversation.
 Considered to be the least profound level of hearing loss, people with a mild condition may strain while chatting with someone because sounds like "f" and "th" can be difficult to decipher.
 Mild hearing loss is defined as being able to hear speech between 26 and 40 decibels.

 Moderate hearing loss: Do you find yourself constantly asking other people to repeat themselves?
 If so, you might be categorized as having moderate hearing loss.
 People with moderate hearing loss generally are able to hear sounds between 40 and 70 decibels.